1. Resources and Technology

 Accessibility in Teaching and Learning

-This resource provides instructors with an overview of accessibility in teaching and learning and general “getting started” strategies for making learning resources, tools, experiences, and opportunities accessible to all learners.
+This resource provides instructors with an overview of accessibility, including “getting started” strategies for making learning resources, tools, experiences, and opportunities accessible to all learners.

 Applying Inclusive Teaching Principles to Clinical Education

-Educators working in the clinical environment face unique challenges when implementing inclusive teaching practices.
-This resource is intended to support clinical educators in applying the five research-based principles of inclusive teaching, described in the CTL’s Guide for Inclusive Teaching at Columbia, to the clinical setting.
+Clinical educators face unique challenges when implementing inclusive teaching practices.
+This resource applies the five research-based principles of inclusive teaching, as described in the CTL’s Guide for Inclusive Teaching at Columbia, to clinical setting.

 Creating a High Trust, Low Stress Class Environment

-For students to do their best learning, and to support a classroom environment that is inclusive for all learners, it’s important for instructors to create a high trust, low stress environment (Hammond, 2019).
-The following resource offers several strategies that instructors can leverage throughout the semester to help foster a high trust, low stress environment with students.
+For students to do their best learning, and to support an inclusive classroom environment, instructors must create a high trust, low stress spaces.
+This resource offers strategies that instructors can leverage throughout the semester.

 Four Ways to Make Your CourseWorks Site More Accessible